 Arriving at Abbey Physiotherapy

-During your initial assessment your Physiotherapist will ask a series of questions about your condition.
+During your initial assessment, your physiotherapist will ask a series of questions about your condition.
 This will be followed by a detailed examination involving some movements and tests that highlight the problem and potential causes of your condition.
-These findings will then be discussed with you to formulate a personal treatment plan.
-With the remaining time after this you will be offered a short treatment/self-management advice.
+These findings will then be discussed with you to formulate a personalised treatment plan.
+With the remaining time after this, you will be offered a short treatment/self-management advice.

 Note: Please feel free to bring a partner or friend along to accompany or chaperone you during your visits.
 Well behaved children are also welcome but remain your responsibility.